MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-I-Comptroller-Currency-Department-Treasury/part-3-Capital-Adequacy-Standards/subpart-B-Capital-Ratio-Requirements-Buffers/section-3.10.md

 (4) A leverage ratio of 4 percent.

-(5) For advanced approaches national banks or Federal savings associations, a supplementary leverage ratio of 3 percent.
+(5) For advanced approaches national banks and Federal savings associations, and for Category III national banks and Federal savings associations, a supplementary leverage ratio of 3 percent.

 (6) For Federal savings associations, a tangible capital ratio of 1.5 percent.